Elektroarzt/simplebus2-mqtt-bridge/hardware/readme ibom.txt

-To view ibom.html properly download the file and open it in any web browser by double click
+To view ibom properly download the file and open it in any web browser by double click